top of page

 I've been in survival mode too!

-I know all too well what that overwhelm feels like as a new mum and I also know it's possible to break free from survival mode and feel calmer and happier because I've done it myself.
+I know all too well what that overwhelm feels like as a mum and I also know it's possible to break free from survival mode and feel calmer and happier because I've done it myself.
 Now I get to see that shift for other mums every week.
 I'd love to support you through it too.

 I struggled with postnatal depression and anxiety after having my first child, though I didn't realise it for a long time.
 The message I'd received in the early days was that this was normal and so I trudged on, thinking I just had to get on with it, be 'strong' and learn to cope better.
 By the time I sought support my daughter was 18 months old, I was exhausted, on edge and the rage I experienced felt like it came from nowhere.